patnaikshekhar/DashboardLightningComponents/Readme.md

 * Linked In Profile - The linked in profile of the user
 * Nearby - Find a list of contacts and account close to you

+I've created a [presentation](http://patnaikshekhar.github.io/DashboardLightningComponents) which gives an overview of the various component.

 This is can be installed via an [unmanaged package](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t240000009fEv).
 Feel free to contribute to the source code and make this awesome.